Anna-Z-Krk/MNXStudio/README.md

 # MNXStudio
-Bootstrap simple onpage.
+## Bootstrap simple onpage.

 Link to view it: https://anna-z-krk.github.io/MNXStudio/

-##  Sample of flex-box, BEM and Sass

 AIM OF THE PROJECT:
 - practising bootstrap